About me...

 Where can I see your work in person?

-In the Asheville area, you can purchase original work at Blue Spiral 1 Gallery and digital prints and ephemera at Horse + Hero, an indie crafts boutique in downtown Asheville.
+In the Asheville area, you can purchase original work at Blue Spiral 1 Gallery and digital prints and ephemera at Horse + Hero.

 Other places include: